Aaron-Bopp/TIM/20_Entry/205 INDEX.md

 /
 ```
 # Content Areas
-While we should [[Prioritize organization over categorization]], I think that it may be good to try and periodically categorize your work for the purpose of review and reflection.
+While we should [[Prioritize understanding over organization or categorization]], I think that it may be good to try and periodically categorize your work for the purpose of review and reflection.
 Additionally, I think this is a helpful overview for people who are viewing my [[second brain]].
 These are general enough that are easy to keep up to date, and since they are just layed over a flat structure, they don't impose too many barriers to thought.

 ![[Content Areas]]